-In our WooCommerc guide for beginners, we have discussed everything from beginning to end.
-We’ll try to limit this post around the initial WooCommerce set up so that users can get the right start.
+In our WooCommerce guide for beginners, we have discussed everything from beginning to end.
+We’ll try to limit this post around the initial WooCommerce setup so that users can get the right start.

-Every time you try to set up WooCommerce, an installation wizard will guide throughout the way.
-It’s pretty straightforward and asks you only the basic questions.
-Before dive into that process, let’s get started with installing WooCommerce.
+Every time you try to set up WooCommerce, an installation wizard will guide you throughout the way.
+It’s pretty straightforward and asks you only basic questions.
+Before diving into that process, let’s get started with installing WooCommerce.

 You have to install WooCommerce first on your website.
 To do that you can download the plugin from WP repository and then upload it to your website.
 But this is a lengthy process.
 We’ll show you an even shorter method to get started easily.

 Right from your WordPress dashboard, you can install the plugin and start building the store.
 Go to your dashboard and click Add New from Plugins (as seen below).

 Write WooCommerce in the search box and you can see the plugin appears on top.
 Click the Install Now button and it will start getting installed.

 The plugin needs a few moments to install.
 After that, there will appear a new button called Activate.
 Click this button to start its action.

 Now, WooCommerce is successfully installed on your website.
 But wait, there are other settings to fill out with the right information.
 As you know WooCommerce is full of tons of captivating features you should try to utilize all the power completely.

 Step 2: Begin the store setup

 Right after installing the plugin, a setup wizard will appear, and you have to walk through all the steps one by one.
 Bear in mind that it’s not mandatory.
 You can always change things from WooCommerce>Settings at the left sidebar of your WP dashboard.